yuburoll/modubu/README.md

 - 2x modubu PCB Boards (5 boards are 2$ on JLC w/o shipping cost)

-- 1x printed case sets, which you want to make it (Approx. 12$ if you buy printed one on JLC)
+- 1x printed case sets, 6 parts total (Approx. 12$ if you buy printed one on JLC)

 - 38x diodes (Approx. 1$)